nextflow-io/nextflow/docs/developer-env.md

 1. Visit the [Miniconda](https://docs.anaconda.com/miniconda/#miniconda) website.
 1. Download the latest version of the `.pkg` Miniconda installer.
 1. Double-click the `.pkg` file.
-1. Follow the step-by-step setup installation instructions.
+1. Follow the installation instructions.
 1. When the installation finishes, open a new terminal window and run `conda list` to verify Conda was installed correctly.

 See [Quick command line install](https://docs.anaconda.com/miniconda/#quick-command-line-install) for command line installation instructions.